anshkumar2311/SP/README.md

 # SPC Website
 LINK - [CLICK HERE TO GO TO WEBSITE](https://spc-gamma.vercel.app/)

-This is the repository for the SPC (Statistical Programming Committee) website..
+This is the repository for the Student Placement Committee) website..

 ## Overview